soft pumpkin sourdough rolls (pumpkin shaped or not)

 Cover the dough and allow it to autolyse (rest) for 30 minutes.
 This rest before the salt and butter are added helps the dough to develop gluten easily.

-After the rest, add in the softened butter and salt.
+After the rest, add in the butter cubes and salt.
 Knead for 6-8 more minutes on low speed (or you can just knead the dough right in the bowl by hand if you don’t have a mixer).

 Keep kneading until the dough is very smooth and elastic.